3 min read

 Actionable financial intelligence comes from reports designed for making strategic decisions that will help increase desired outcomes.
 If your board and stakeholders are looking at reports, you want to make sure those reports are actionable, not just looking backwards.

-You need to have management reports that provide that actionable financial intelligence, designed with data and Key Performance Indicators (KPIs) to get everyone focused on goals that sustainably fulfill the mission.
+You need to have management reports that provide actionable financial intelligence, designed with data and Key Performance Indicators (KPIs) to get everyone focused on goals that sustainably fulfill the mission.

 Traditionally, nonprofit organizations track their financial performance through their financial statements, the big two being the Statement of Financial Position (Balance Sheet) and Statement of Functional Activities (Income Statement).
 But they only show historical results.
 Traditional financial Statements don’t provide any insights into how those results were achieved, what corrective action might need to be taken to improve them, or, if the numbers are good, what efforts need to be expanded to keep achieving great results.